bryanmiller/finder_mailtags/README.md

 Note, this can be slow to run and will cause any running Mail application to be unresponsive.

-This process was developed on macOS 10.13.6 (High Sierra).
+This process was developed on macOS 10.13.6 (High Sierra). finder_mailtags.py was tested under Python 3.6.